October 22, 2025 8 min read Richard Halldearn

 Conclusion

 Building AI agents has been a journey of contrasts.
-The proofreader agent's immediate success showed us the power of LLM-based processing for well-defined tasks.
-The games agent's challenges taught us valuable lessons about the complexity of stateful systems and the critical importance of prompt engineering.
+The proofreader agent's immediate success showed me the power of LLM-based processing for well-defined tasks.
+The games agent's challenges taught me valuable lessons about the complexity of stateful systems and the critical importance of prompt engineering.

 Get in touch